YMCA: YMCA Scouts

-YMCA was one of the earliest organisers of Boy Scouts in the United Kingdom from 1907, before there were central Scout organizations.
+YMCA was one of the earliest organizers of Boy Scouts in the United Kingdom from 1907, before there were central Scout organizations.
 Some of the first recorded Boy Scout troops were YMCA Boy Scouts who met in the Nottingham and Birkenhead YMCA buildings.
 YMCA Scouts in Britain remained separate troops under the YMCA but registered with local and central scout associations.
 Later, when Robert Baden-Powell formed his own Boy Scouts organization, a YMCA worker who had organized many YMCA Boy Scout troops became one of his first two travelling organizers.
 In Devonport, Tasmania, Australia, YMCA Boy Scouts met at the YMCA hall and later affiliated as 1st Devonport Boy Scouts with the Tasmanian branch of The Boy Scouts Association.
 The YMCA would also influence the Boy Scouts of America (BSA) and German Scouting.
 Edgar M. Robinson, a Chicago-area YMCA administrator, worked at YMCA while also becoming the BSA's first director.
 In Europe, national YMCA Scout organizations were formed.

 In 1916, K. T. Paul became the first Indian national general secretary of India.
 Paul had started rural development programs for self-reliance of marginal farmers, through co-operatives and credit societies.
 These programmes became very popular.
 He also coined the term "rural reconstruction", and many of the principles he developed were later incorporated into the Indian's government nationwide community development programs.
 In 1923, Y. C. James Yen, of YMCA China, devised the "thousand character system", based on pilot projects in education.
 The method also became very popular, and in 1923, it led to the founding of the Chinese National Association of the Mass Education Movement.
 In 1878, YMCA was organized near the Jaffa Gate of the Old City of Jerusalem and the current landmark building was dedicated by General Lord Allenby in 1933 during the British Mandate of Palestine.